-Clean the instrument panel, interior trim areas and cluster lens with a clean and damp white cotton cloth, then with a clean and dry white cotton cloth; you may also use Motorcraft Dash & Vinyl Cleaner (ZC-38-A) on the instrument panel and interior trim areas.
+Clean the instrument panel, interior trim areas and cluster lens with a clean, damp, white cotton cloth, then use a clean and dry white cotton cloth to dry these areas.

-Avoid cleaners or polishes that increase the gloss of the upper portion of the instrument panel.
+• Avoid cleaners or polishes that increase the gloss of the upper portion of the instrument panel.
 The dull finish in this area helps protect the driver from undesirable windshield reflection.